Rare objects stolen from Fontainebleau palace's Chinese museum

 These included a crown of the King of Siam, given to Emperor Napoleon III during the king's official visit to France in 1861 and a Chinese chimera in cloisonné enamel from the reign of Quianlong (1736-1795), it said in a statement.

-The stolen artifacts came from China and Siam, known as Thailand today, and were collected by Empress Eugenie, Napoleon's wife.
+The stolen artefacts came from China and Siam, known as Thailand today, and were collected by Empress Eugenie, Napoleon's wife.
 She had them placed in her museum, which was created in 1863.

 The ministry said the burglary, which happened in one of the most secure parts of the castle, took only seven minutes and that an investigation had been launched.